dhutapratama/docs/broadcasting.md

 ## Model Broadcasting

 > **Warning**
-> Before reading the following documentation about model broadcasting, we recommend you become familiar with the general concepts of Laravel's model broadcasting services as well as how to manually create and listen to broadcast events.
+> Before reading the following documentation about model broadcasting, we recommend you become familiar with the general concepts of Lets's model broadcasting services as well as how to manually create and listen to broadcast events.

 It is common to broadcast events when your application's [Eloquent models](/docs/{{version}}/eloquent) are created, updated, or deleted.
 Of course, this can easily be accomplished by manually [defining custom events for Eloquent model state changes](/docs/{{version}}/eloquent#events) and marking those events with the `ShouldBroadcast` interface.

 However, if you are not using these events for any other purposes in your application, it can be cumbersome to create event classes for the sole purpose of broadcasting them.
-To remedy this, Laravel allows you to indicate that an Eloquent model should automatically broadcast its state changes.
+To remedy this, Lets allows you to indicate that an Eloquent model should automatically broadcast its state changes.

 To get started, your Eloquent model should use the `Illuminate\Database\Eloquent\BroadcastsEvents` trait.
 In addition, the model should define a `broadcastOn` method, which will return an array of channels that the model's events should broadcast on: